 - Mangoes: Use the sweetest Manila or Ataulfo mangoes.
 If not available, use another mango variety that is ripe, sweet, and not too stringy.

-- Heavy Cream: The higher fat content of at least 36% helps create a creamy and smooth texture.
+- Heavy cream: Higher fat content of at least 36% helps create a creamy and smooth texture.
 Full-fat coconut milk or coconut cream can be used as substitutes, while half-and-half may yield a less creamy result.

 - Cheese: You can use mild cheddar cheese, Edam cheese (queso de bola), or choose one with a mild, salty flavor that you enjoy eating.